Pilatch/easy-element/README.md

 <srcipt src="/dist/name-tag.class.js"></script>
 ```

+### Examples

+Take a look at [the repository's test/src folder](https://github.com/Pilatch/easy-element/tree/master/test/src) to see the different elements we built to test Easy Element.

 ## Adding functionality

 For components that _do_ stuff, you'll need some JavaScript.
 Here's a button that changes color when clicked.